diogojc/diogojc.github.io/_posts/2018-05-06-tensorflow-nn.md

 ---
 layout: post
+author: diogojc
 title:  "TensorFlow for Neural Networks"
-image: "/assets/images/2018-05-06-tensorflow-nn/mlp.png"
+image: "/assets/2018-05-06-tensorflow-nn/images/mlp.png"
-excerpt: "Using tensorflow to create decision boundaries on linear and non-linear datasets."
+excerpt: "Using perceptrons and multi layer perceoptrons in tensorflow to create decision boundaries on linear and non-linear datasets."
+description: "Using perceptrons and multi layer perceoptrons in tensorflow to create decision boundaries on linear and non-linear datasets."
 date:   2018-05-06 21:34:52 +0200
 categories: ai
 tags: [tensorflow, neural networks, optimization]